Jeff Lyon

-Jeff Lyon won the Pulitzer Prize for Explanatory Journalism in 1987, for The Chicago Tribune.
+Jeff Lyon (born 1945) is an American journalist most noted for his work with The Chicago Tribune, for which he won a Pulitzer Prize for Explanatory Journalism in 1987.

 Background

 Lyon was born in Chicago in 1945.
 He studied at the Francis W. Parker High School and graduated with a BSJ from the Medill School of Journalism at Northwestern University.
 He is married to Bonita Brodt who is a feature writer for the Tribune.
 The couple has one daughter and live in Chicago.

 Journalism

-Lyon first worked at The Miami Herald and then moved back to Chicago to begin work at both worked at Chicago’s American and Chicago Today for eight years.
+Lyon first worked at The Miami Herald and then moved back to Chicago to begin work at both American and Chicago Today for eight years.
 Following that he began work at the Tribune as well as its Sunday magazine.
 In 1976 he became a columnist for that journal and then five years later a feature writer.
 Lyon held the role of Deputy Editor at the Tribune and Director of the science writing program at Chicago’s Columbia College.